Bachelors Barge Club: Founding

 The founding fathers of Bachelors Barge Club were members of the Phoenix Engine Company, a volunteer fire-fighting organization.
 Initially, membership was limited to bachelors, however the Club opened its doors to married men shortly after its founding.
 Membership at the club has risen considerably since the early 1980s when the Club counted only 10 members.
 Now, the majority of Bachelors Barge Club's 150 members are women.

 Israel W. Morris, a prominent iron merchant and philanthropist, is credited with founding the club.
 He was also elected as its second president.
-Other prominent Old Philadelphian 19th century industrialist members include Charles F. Berwind (coal), William Weightman (chemicals), Maxwell Wyeth (pharmaceuticals), Charles E. Mather (insurance), W. Atlee Burpee (seeds and plants), Clarkson Clothier (retailing) and J. B. Lippincott (publishing).
+Other prominent Philadelphian 19th century industrialist members include Charles F. Berwind (coal), William Weightman (chemicals), Maxwell Wyeth (pharmaceuticals), Charles E. Mather (insurance), W. Atlee Burpee (seeds and plants), Clarkson Clothier (retailing) and J. B. Lippincott (publishing).

 William Gilmore and other members of Bachelors Barge Club won Olympic medals for the single and the four in 1924, the single in 1928, and the double in the 1932.

 In 1995, Barb Spitz and Izzie (Gordon) Brown won the silver medal in the Woman's lightweight Double event at the Pan AM Games in Argentina.

 Also in 1995, the team, coached by Harold Finigan, won the Point Trophy at the Canadian Henley Regatta—winning every sculling event in the Intermediate and Senior Women's categories.
 The next year, the athletes went on to win gold at the World Championships in Strathclyde.